oncody/civ-board-game-2010/README.md

 To build a metropolis, remove your capital and replace it with a metropolis.
 If the expansion square contains any friendly figures, the player immediately moves them to an adjacent square that they can legally end their movement in.
 If the expansion square was a water square, then this square is no longer treated as a water square (relevant for the sake of movement).

 ## Architecture
 Architecture includes buildings, wonders, and nobles.
+Architecture cannot be built on a square containing an enemy figure.
 When building architecture, you can replace existing architecture.
 If a building is replaced, it is returned to the market.
 If a wonder is replaced, both the wonder and its card are removed from the game forever.
 If a noble is replaced, reserve the noble on your civilization to be played later.
 While a noble is reserved, you cannot use its card.

 ## Culture
 ### Culture Cards